manticoresoftware/manticoresearch-php/docs/nodes.md

         $response = $client->nodes()->status($params);
 Tables
 ======
-Return list of current indexes.
+Return list of current tables.

-Result can be filtered by setting `pattern` (on index names) parameter of `body`.
+Result can be filtered by setting `pattern` (on table names) parameter of `body`.

         $params = [
             'body' => [